mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

 With version 0.14 we have released two updates:

-* **the conflict between two people working on the same branch has been resolved**.
+* **conflict between two people working on the same branch has been resolved**.
 If two people work on the same branch, the second person trying to commit is now blocked.
 In fact, he receives an error message to commit.
 The developer can however in the save page change the branch to be released and create a branch from his commit.
 In this way he can view his configurations on a new branch.

 * Two new interface types ** were created to support objects and arrays in the CMS section:
 * rawobject